Last Updated: July 25, 2024

 Early Life

-Steven Anthony Ballmer was born on March 24th of 1956 in Detroit, Michigan.
+Steven Anthony Ballmer was born on March 24th, 1956, in Detroit, Michigan.
 His father, Frederic Henry Ballmer, served as manager for the Ford Motor Company.
 To honor his father, Ballmer reportedly still drives a Ford to this day.
 Although he was initially raised in the affluent community of Farmington Hills, Steve Ballmer lived in Brussels from 1964 to 1967 and attended the International School of Brussels.

 After focusing heavily on engineering and math at Lawrence Technical University and Detroit Country Day School, Ballmer attended Harvard University, graduating magna cum laude in 1977 with a Bachelor of Arts in applied mathematics and economics.
 During his college years, Ballmer managed the football team and contributed to the college's various newspapers.
 He also met fellow student Bill Gates.

-Over the next period, Ballmer worked as an assistant product manager for Procter & Gamble.
-Unsatisfied with the corporate lifestyle, Ballmer tried to have two screenplays produced in Hollywood.
-By 1980, he was attending the Stanford Graduate School of Business.
+Over the next period, Ballmer worked as an assistant product manager for Procter & Gamble overseeing the Duncan Hines Most 'N Ready cake mix.
+Unsatisfied with corporate life, Ballmer tried to have two screenplays produced in Hollywood.
+He then enrolled at the Stanford Graduate School of Business.

 In 2000, the balance of power transitioned from Gates to Ballmer, and he became the company's new CEO.
 That being said, Gates still served as chairman of the board and guided the overall vision of Microsoft.
 Almost inevitably, genuine tensions began to arise between the pair for the first time.
 Ballmer's approach to managing Microsoft has led to mixed reviews.
 While it's true that he tripled sales and doubled profits, the company's share value stagnated.
 In addition, many observers have argued that Ballmer missed out on big trends.